 Any person violating this board policy on weapons shall be referred to law enforcement officials for possible prosecution for violation of state and/or federal laws and De Pere city ordinances.
 Any person violating the policy to include use of an object designed for other purposes to inflict bodily harm and/or to intimidate shall be subject to suspension, notification of appropriate law enforcement agencies for possible prosecution for violation of state and/or federal laws and De Pere city ordinances, and possible recommendation for expulsion.
-As per state and federal requirements, any student possessing a firearm on school premises or at school activities will be subject to disciplinary sanctions up to and including termination of employment in accordance with the current employee agreement or other procedures established by the school board.
+As per state and federal requirements, any student possessing a firearm on school premises or at school activities will be expelled for not less than one year.
+Employees violating the policy will be subject to disciplinary sanctions up to and including termination of employment in accordance with the current employee agreement or other procedures established by the school board.